Plantman: Publication history

 The Samuel Smithers iteration of Plantman first appeared in Strange Tales #113 and was created by Stan Lee, Jerry Siegel (under the alias of Joe Carter), and Dick Ayers.

 The Paul incarnation of Plantman first appeared in The Astonishing Ant-Man #7 and was created by Nick Spencer and Ramon Rosanas.

 Fictional character biography

 Samuel Smithers

-Samuel Smithers is an assistant botanist who invented a device capable of communicating with plants.
+Samuel Smithers is an assistant botanist who invents a device capable of communicating with plants.
 Mocked for his accomplishments, he becomes a criminal after lightning strikes his device and gives it the additional ability to manipulate and animate plants.